mudrabhattad/task-management/README.md

 ## 💡 AI Prompt Used

 > "You are a task assistant.
 Classify the task as High / Medium / Low priority.
-Only respond with the priority, no explanation."
+Only respond with the priority."

 ---